zpoettker/Coding-Journal/NOTES.md

 I am now learning Javascript integration with HTML, and have to alter html elements with Javascript

-So far, I think I have a decent grasp on functions, variables, arrays, objects,
+So far, I think I have a decent grasp on functions, variables, arrays, objects, loops, conditions, and a handful of concepts in html and css.